 A similar ban is in place for train stations, though there may (or may not) be designated smoking areas on the actual platforms: the main station (Wien Hauptbahnhof) has, for example, banned smoking completely.

-As of May 1st, 2018, it is also illegal to smoke in a private vehicle when any occupant is under the age of 18.
+It is also illegal to smoke in a private vehicle when any occupant is under the age of 18.

 What about bars, restaurants, etc.?

 Ah.
 This is a bit of a controversial topic in Austria.

 Without going into the details, the current status is that bars and restaurants must provide a separate, non-smoking area for guests.
 This area must also be the “main” room.
 The obligation does not extend to very small locations.